n123git/save-tools/README.md

   - Example Output: [lorem ipsum dolar sit amet]

 ## Tool 3: Data Manager
-- Contains (YW2) data for Section Tags (Meanings of each ID), ID Data for everything from ParamIDs to equipped wallpapers and contact menu data.
+- Contains (YW2) data for Section Tags (Meanings of each ID), ID Data for everything from ParamIDs to locationIDs to equipped wallpapers and contact menu data.